Jackson Porozo

-Jackson Gabriel Porozo Vernaza (born 4 August 2000) is an Ecuadorian professional footballer who plays as a centre-back for Mexican club Tijuana on loan from French side Troyes.
+Jackson Gabriel Porozo Vernaza (born 4 August 2000) is an Ecuadorian professional footballer who plays as a centre-back for Liga MX club Tijuana and the Ecuador national team.

 Club career

 Early career

 Born in San Lorenzo, Esmeraldas, Porozo started his career with LDU Quito, joining their youth setup in 2012.
 He subsequently represented Sandino FC, Manta and Independiente del Valle before returning to Manta in 2016.
 Porozo made his senior debut during the 2017 campaign, in the Ecuadorian Serie B. He scored his first senior goal on 22 April of that year, netting his team's only in a 3–1 away loss against Colón FC.
 Porozo finished his first season with one goal in 16 appearances, and also had a trial at Palmeiras in December 2017.

 Santos

 On 23 March 2018, Porozo agreed to a contract with Santos, being initially assigned to the under-20 squad.
 After having problems in his contract, he joined the club in August, after his 18th birthday.